-This Bill also seeks to provide a framework for the provision of care centres which would provide facilities for the care of children born to child parent and who would wish to resume with their studies but have no person to take care of their child.
+Part IV of the Bill creates a framework for the establishment of care centres which would provide facilities for the care of children born to child parent and who would wish to resume with their studies but have no person to take care of their child.
 The Bill imposes an obligation on the county governments to establish care centres for this purpose and sets out the standards that a county government or any other person who intends to establish a care centre is required to meet.
-The Bill leaves it to the county governments to provide a framework for the registration and licensing of the centres and the manner in which they are to be monitored and inspections carried out in relation to the centres.
+The Bill also provides for the registration, licensing, monitoring and inspection of the centres.